Hemistone/diffvg/README.md

   - `python3 -m venv .venv && source .venv/bin/activate`
   - `python -m pip install -U pip setuptools wheel`
   - `git submodule update --init --recursive`
+    - Note: You do not need a Thrust/CCCL submodule.
+We use the CUDA Toolkit's CCCL (preferred) or a system-installed Thrust if present.

 ### A) Install into venv (recommended)
 - CUDA (default): `pip install .`